JTranOrg/JTran/docs/functions.md

 ##### <a id="precision">precision</a>(expr)

-Reduces the precision of the given decimal value to the the given numbe of decimal places
+Reduces the precision of the given decimal value to the the given number of decimal places

     #(precision(12.7342, 2))